 Choosing to homeschool your children is largely a religious decision.
 While there are certainly numerous secular homeschooling families now that homeschooling has become more mainstream, traditionally, many families switched to homeschooling for religious reasons.
 These reasons are often rooted in the desire to offer a unique education with a priority on religious values.
 After all, most religious families will view these values as the most important aspects of life.
 It makes sense, then, to craft an education reflecting these priorities.

 The choice to homeschool as a Jewish family hinges on the same philosophy.
 Jewish families have an innate desire to instill these traditions and activities into their children’s lives and what better way to accomplish this than by offering an individual education model?
-Whether you are looking for a Hebrew homeschool curriculum or you’d simply like to connect with other Jewish homeschooling families, homeschooling offers the chance for both and everything in between.
+Whether you are looking for a Hebrew homeschool curriculum, homeschooling Torah, or you’d simply like to connect with other Jewish homeschooling families, homeschooling offers the chance for both and everything in between.

 On this page, you’ll find several resources for homeschooling as a Jewish family, websites to connect with other Jewish homeschooling families, and advice for getting started.